 Functional Capacity was calculated and compared to the proposed enrollments to provide a preliminary estimate of Unhoused Students and new construction funding eligibility.
+At this time, all proposed enrollments, including preschool, are considered eligible for funding.
 A final determination will be made at the time of project application approval.